katekeiroz-dev/ocp-sustaining-bot/README.md

    **Increase the log**:

-   update root/sec/.env and set LOG_LEVEL=DEBUG .
+   update root/sec/.env and set LOG_LEVEL=DEBUG.
 Then stop the container and restart it with above mentioned run command.